activitystar/activitystar.github.io/README.md

 tl;dr; Use an existing open specification for this - [DIDs](https://www.w3.org/TR/did-core/)

 The details are covered in the [did format](specs/did.md).

-Identity is foundational, and this is reflected in it forming the root of our key/value tree

 ### Privacy